-- ISRB invites reviews of books that are of salient interest in different countries.
+- ISR invites reviews of books that are of salient interest in different countries.

-- ISRB invites review essays of different kinds.
+- ISR invites review essays of different kinds.

 - Review essays of books written in the same language, comparing and contrasting the publications in sociological terms, providing information about how they relate to particular socio-political and historical contexts;

 - Review essays on books written in different languages that deal with similar or parallel issues;